 It is necessary for you to hire a guide/ porter during your trek.
-And higher number of trekking days means that that the cost of guide/ porter is also more.
+And a higher number of trekking days means that that the cost of a guide/ porter is also more.

-Another factor that determines the cost is the altitude.
-As Everest is in higher altitude, transporting goods to high altitudes in teahouses is extremely difficult.
-Therefore, the costs of accommodation and food in higher altitudes of Everest region is higher.
+Another factor that determines the cost is altitude.
+As Everest is at a higher altitude, transporting goods to high altitudes in teahouses is extremely difficult.
+Therefore, the costs of accommodation and food in higher altitudes in the Everest region are higher.

 Both of these treks are considered to be moderately difficult.
 Anyone with appropriate training and proper guidance will be able to complete these treks.

 Everest Base Camp trek requires more strength training to complete than Annapurna Base Camp as the altitude of EBC is higher.
 And you will spend more days trekking in EBC.

 Altitude sickness, which affects people as they cross the 3000-meter mark, is a major concern for trekkers.
 And most places during the EBC trek are higher than 3000 meters.
 Thus training for developing strength of the core, shoulders as well as legs will be important.